SwareJonge/ram-watch-cheat-engine/docs/tutorial/run.md

     Add "Ghost" to "MarioKartWii" if you want to use a SOM when racing against a ghost.
-    If You want the XZ SOM then Change "ctgprecording" to "recording" There are many more layout names for MKW, you can see them in MarioKartWii_layouts.lua You have to install this font for The Mander SOM: https://cdn.discordapp.com/attachments/436206584847269899/499923905448771585/Px437_TandyNew_TV-2y.ttf
+    If You want the XZ SOM then Change "ctgprecording" to "recording" There are many more layout names for MKW, you can see them in MarioKartWii_layouts.lua.

+    You have to install this font for The Mander SOM: https://cdn.discordapp.com/attachments/436206584847269899/499923905448771585/Px437_TandyNew_TV-2y.ttf

     NOTE: This SOM does not work online, it's used for Time Trial/ TAS purpose.